domagojk/scalable-arhitecture/README.md

 ### Size of the Domain Logic
 Domain is the world your application lives in.
-It connects all components together and optionaly provides them with a domain logic data, so that components could adapt to different enviroments.
+It connects all components together and optionaly provides them with the domain logic data, so that components could adapt to different enviroments.

 This includes: app starting point (`index.js`), config params, constants (`actionTypes`), action object structure (`actionCreators`), etc.